Roberta Leighton: Racing career

 Leighton started drag racing in 1952.
 Along with other family members, she was a member of the Dust Devils Car Club, which ran Inyokern Dragstrip in the high desert of Southern California.
-Leighton became interested in cars at age 10 around her father who was a mechanic.
+Leighton became interested in cars at the age of ten around her father who was a mechanic.

 Leighton, like fellow racers Carol Cox and Shirley Shahan, campaigned to allow women to compete equally with men.
 Leighton, in 1963, was the first woman licensed to compete in NHRA's Gas class.
 She was good friends with fellow racer Shahan, and shared a sense of camaraderie with the other women racers, including Cox, Shirley Muldowney, Barbara Hamilton, and Paula Murphy.

 Leighton's husband, Robert (commonly called Gus) served with a number of sanctioning bodies, including the Southern California Timing Association(SCTA).
 Her sister, Phillys ("P.J."), married well-known racer Bernie Partridge, a friend of NHRA founder Wally Parks and himself a later NHRA Vice President.
 Leighton was uniquely well placed to get changes made.